elastic/integrations/packages/google_scc/docs/README.md

 Once Service Account credentials are downloaded as a JSON file, then the integration can be setup to collect data.

+If installing in GCP-Cloud Environment, No need to provide any credentials and make sure the account linked with the VM has all the required IAM permissions.
+Steps to [Set up Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc).

 ## Setup

 ### To create GCP Pub/Sub, follow the below steps: